Search This Blog

 30 March - Sauraha – Royal Beach Camp - 84km

-I biked along while high mountains loomed in the foreground.
-My path followed the Trishuli River gorge, where teahouses clung to the cliffside and prayer flags blew in the wind.
-A big smile crossed my face - a grin I wore the remainder of the day.
-It felt like I’d finally arrived in Nepal.
-At Mugling, I veered towards Kathmandu, still next to the Trishuli River.
-The road wasn’t flat but never gained any altitude as there were as many down as up hills.
+At Mugling, I veered towards Kathmandu, keeping next to the Trishuli River.
+The road wasn’t flat but never gained any altitude, as there were as many downhill stretches as there were uphill.
 I continued until I spotted a river rafting camp sporting a beautiful setting and beach huts.
 Camping there was fun and we sat around, enjoying a few beers and chilling while watching the river flow past.

 31 March - Royal beach camp – Kathmandu - 90km